n8n-io/n8n-docs/docs/insight2/data-sources/minio.md

 ## Connection

 To add a new minio source, click on the **Add or edit datasources** icon on the left sidebar of the app editor and click on `+ add data source` button.
-Select Minio from the modal that pops up.
+Select Minio from the modul that pops up.

 ![](/_images/insight2/datasource-reference/datasource_minio.png)